ax.benchmark

 Computes a score trace from the optimization trace.

-Construct a BenchmarkRunner for the given problem.
+Construct a BenchmarkRunner for the given problem and concurrency.

 Benchmark Runner

-class ax.benchmark.benchmark_runner.BenchmarkRunner(*, test_function: BenchmarkTestFunction, noise_std: float | list[float] | dict[str, float] = 0.0)[source]
+class ax.benchmark.benchmark_runner.BenchmarkRunner(*, test_function: BenchmarkTestFunction, noise_std: float | Sequence[float] | Mapping[str, float] = 0.0, trial_runtime_func: Callable[[BaseTrial], int] | None = None, max_concurrency: int = 1)[source]

 Bases: Runner